 Format: Algorithm Stereo

 Agora (2019) is a generative piece of electroacoustic music that combines analog and digital audio technologies.
-A live coded algorithm applies automated sound processes to produce sonic patterns.
-These generative processes mediate the musical form as an interconnection between human and machine.
-The application of generative processes allows composers to become the primary authors of their own digital paradigm – beyond interfaces and cultural norms.
-Algorithmic design questions preconceived ideas of music composition to reveal uncharted territories of space.
-Investigating new forms of matter through algorithms results in an incomplete and emergent discourse.
+A coded algorithm applies sound processes to manipulate electronic sounds recorded directly onto cassette tape.
+Generative processes mediate between human and machine to create a musical form.
+The application allows composers to become the primary authors of their own digital paradigm, to move beyond traditional interfaces and cultural norms.
+Algorithmic design in music questions existing preconceived ideas of music composition by revealing territories within real and virtual space.
+Investigating new forms of matter through algorithms results in an emergent discourse.
 Agora addresses these concerns by creating a situation where real-time sound transformations are linked to the systematic design of human interaction.
 The process becomes a ‘simulation of models’ (Baudrillard, 1994) that places sound as a navigating medium of expression to question the wider concerns of visual dominance.